wondenge/at-notifiers/README.md

 $ cd at-notifiers

-$ go build ./cmd/atsvr && go build ./cmd/atsvr-cli
+$ go build ./cmd/at && go build ./cmd/at-cli
 ```

-This creates two binaries, atsvr and atsvr-cli, which is a server and a client respectively.
-Start a local server by running `./atsvr` which runs on `http://localhost:3000`.
+This creates two binaries, `at` and `at-cli`, which is a server and a client respectively.
+Start a local server by running `./at` which runs on `http://localhost:3000`.

-On a separate terminal, run the CLI client for the notifier API by invoking the --help command using `./atsvr-cli --help` and logs the following output.
+On a separate terminal, run the CLI client for the notifier API by invoking the --help command using `./at-cli --help` and logs the following output.

 ## Production Use with Docker